bug-catcher/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/orchestration.md

 ## Setup steps
 ### Create a dynamic group and related policy
 1. First of all, you should have a valid compartment for all the resource mentioned below working.
 Get your compartment OCID.
-2. Go to the Dynamic Group and create the following matching rule:
+2. Go to `Governance and Administration >> Dynamic Groups` and create the following matching rule:
     ```
     ALL {resource.type = 'fnfunc', resource.compartment.id = 'ocid1.compartment.oc1..aaaaaaaabunvwyrhipu5nm7unj3buggkfuyogspduvphh3fjd7zqq4hjkpja'}
     ```